Private Loans for Education

 Students should only borrow what they need and should carefully scrutinize whether they should borrow the full amount of what was offered in their award letter.

 Prescott College partners with various organizations in an effort to best serve our students’ needs with respect to student borrowing.
 These organizations include lenders who offer private educational loans.
 In establishing and maintaining these relationships, faculty and staff should always be cognizant of what is in the best interest of our students.
 In this regard, faculty and staff are expected to maintain a commitment to exemplary standards of professional conduct and ethical behavior.
-The following are specific guidelines and examples of this ethical commitment in the area of student borrowing.

 Financial Aid Office